law-lin/law-lin/README.md

   - A friendmaking mobile app using React Native + Firebase
   - A course-based Q&A platform for colleges, using React + Supabase
   - A social productivity mobile app using React Native + Supabase
+  - An ambitious game rating/review site using Next.js + Supabase
-- 🌱 I’m currently learning about microservices, Docker, Kubernetes, and cloud computing
+- 🌱 I’m currently learning about Next.js, microservices, cloud computing,
 - 💬 Ask me about: React, Firebase, Supabase, Web Development

 <!--